 Is there an extra admission charge?

 Nope, access to the Star Wars area is included with a Disneyland park ticket, though prices vary by day.
 Single-day Disneyland-only tickets begin around $104, while “park hopper” passes—which provide access to both Disneyland and the California Adventure park—begin around $154.
-You’ll need to have snagged a time slot to visit during the first few weeks, but beginning June 24 no reservations are required.

 How can I skip the lines?